Skip to main content

 Still in the theme editor, open Products → Default product.
 The Magic Wishlist heart block is added automatically next to the product title.
 Save the theme.

-That’s it.
+That is it.
 Your wishlist is live.
 Open any product page in an incognito tab and the heart button is there.

-Heart-shaped wishlist button next to the product title on a Shopify Dawn theme product page after Magic Wishlist setup
+Heart-shaped wishlist button next to the product title on a Shopify Dawn theme product page after Magic Wishlist setup with no custom code

 Optional: branding and recovery emails (extra polish)